solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 teams can rapidly serve small features and fixes in production, rather than waiting for one large, error-prone manual deployment.

-### Local Git
+### CI/CD tools

+Below are some common CI/CD tool options.

+#### Jenkins

-There are a plethora of CI/CD tools available for local Git repositories, such as Jenkins, an open-source project that supports over 1,500 extensions and offers advanced features, such as parallel test execution.
+There are a plethora of CI/CD tools available for local Git repositories, such as Jenkins.
+Jenkins is an open-source project that supports over 1,500 extensions and offers advanced features, such as parallel test execution.

+#### Local Git

 Azure App Service supports automated deployments from local Git
 repositories: developers simply need to push their code to an App